rbCAS/rbcas.github.com/docs/installation/index.md

 ### Directly on your server

-Once you downloaded the latest version follow this simple steps to get a basic configuration:
+Once you downloaded the latest version follow these simple steps to get a basic configuration:

 {% highlight bash %}
 cd CASinoApp